schledererj/ctf-resources/README.md

 * [Awesome CTF](https://github.com/apsdehal/awesome-ctf) - Part of the `awesome` series, Awesome CTF is "a curated list of Capture The Flag (CTF) frameworks, libraries, resources, softwares and tutorials".
 * [SecLists](https://github.com/danielmiessler/SecLists) - In previous years, the Cloud Village's CTF often involves brute-forcing usernames, passwords, hostnames, etc. SecLists includes compilations of common usernames, passwords, fuzzing patterns, subdomains, and more, all in one convenient location.
+* [Statistically Likely Usernames](https://github.com/insidetrust/statistically-likely-usernames) - "Wordlists for creating statistically likely usernames for use in username-enumeration, simulated password-attacks and other security testing tasks"

 ## Helpful tools